nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `add n/NAME r/ROLE p/PHONE_NUMBER e/EMAIL a/ADDRESS [t/TAG]…​`

-Role can either be student, teacher, parent or staff, case-insensitive.
+Role can either be student or parent, case-insensitive.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 A person can have any number of tags (including 0)